Trisnox/lost-saga-io3d/website/docs/en/SKL MSH Panel/skeleton_import.md

 - Lite: If you only need the skeleton to weight paint, or to do animation (not for import/export), you should choose this.
 This skeleton is formed in same way like advanced does, minus the mesh armature, and the transformation are applied
 - Advanced: This mode allows for pretty much almost everything, mainly import/export animation
-- Retarget: Currently broken, can be used, but result are nowhere near perfect.
-This bone is intended to be used for retarget, use this armature as the target, at which you can use [Retarget Animation operator](../ANI%20Panel/retarget_animation.md), this retargeted animation entry can be later exported, and then applied to advanced skeleton
+- Retarget: This mode is intended to be used for retarget.
+Use the armature as the target, bake the empties, use [`Apply Delta Transforms` operator](../ANI%20Panel/apply_delta.md), and then use the [`Export Animation` operator](../ANI%20Panel/export_animation.md) to export them.
 - Legacy: Bones formed using LocalTMvPos/ObjectTMvPos.
 Use lite/advanced instead

 ## Display